Derivation of the fourth-order DLSS equation with nonlinear mobility via chemical reactions

+{Note, that the integration constant vanishes, since for symmetric solutions $\Phi(-y)=\Phi(y)$ the left-hand side $\frac{1}{3+\alpha}y\,\Phi(y)$ is odd in $y$, and the right-hand side (the derivative of an even function) is likewise odd; hence both sides vanish at $y=0$, which forces the constant to be $0$.} For the DLSS case with $\alpha=1$ there is the explicit solution $\Phi(y)=\mathrm e^{-y^2/4}$, see~\cite{Bleher}.

 In general, we expect symmetric solutions (i.e.\ $\Phi(-y)=\Phi(y)$) and thus can produce solutions by a shooting method starting with $\Phi(0)=1$, $\Phi'(0)=0$, and $\Phi''(0)=b$, where $b$ needs to be varied to find a sufficiently smooth, non-negative solution in $L^1(\R)$.
 Figure \ref{fig:SelfSimi} displays the corresponding solutions $\Phi_\alpha$ for $\alpha\in\{-1,\ldots,5\}$.
-Clearly, for $\alpha>1$ the behavior close to the moving boundary of the support is given by the traveling fronts as constructed above.
+Clearly, for $\alpha>1$ the behavior close to the moving boundary of the support is given by the traveling fronts as constructed above. {We note that the rigorous existence and uniqueness of the symmetric similarity profile $\Phi_\alpha$ for $\alpha\ne1$ (e.g., via a phase-plane shooting argument as used for the porous medium equation~\cite[Chapter 16]{Vazquez2006}) remains an open problem.}

 For comparison we also provide numerical experiments for the equation~\eqref{eq:RRE}, which provides already a spatial discrete approximation to~\eqref{eq:DLSS:alpha} once the activity $\sigma_\alpha$ is specified.
 We use the specific choice